Out with the old and in with the new, writes Dee Laffan, as we take a look at what’s on the hot, and not, list in Ireland in 2018.

 There are no signs of the interest in our health and its connection to food waning in 2018, but perhaps with a renewed insight.
 It’s strange to see ‘health’ as a trend at all, good health is something everyone wants, but with the appearance of free-from trends in the past few years, food has taken the blame for many ailments.
 The healthy food trends have been more negative and involve exclusion.
 This year, we will see a return to focusing on a well-balanced diet and the positive health benefits of food.
 Not eliminating, but adding to diets – more vegetables, less sugar, older grains, more seafood – as we look at food sources and labelling to eradicate the bad.

 This is a further increase in our interest in transparency of food production and restaurants wanting to use more up in the kitchen to avoid waste.
-We will see more restaurants making their own in-house butter, vinegars, fermenting and pickling food, creating fermented drinks, and making homemade pasta.
+We will see more restaurants making their own in-house butter, vinegars, fermenting and pickling food, creating fermented drinks, and making fresh pasta (the popularity of Padella, in London Bridge Borough Market, an example of the latter across the water in the UK).

 We’ve seen the number of restaurants that are offering a tasting menu of five courses at a set price has risen in the past year – small plates were also a trend from 2017 – and now we will see menus across the board with far less options than previously seen.
 The time of the ‘please-all’ menu is coming to an end.
 Thankfully.
 Chefs are taking stock of what they use in kitchens, what is truly seasonal, how they can waste less and cut working hours, part of this is prepping less dishes.
 It is not a negative, but rather the opposite; from a staff sustainability and food waste perspective, but also it will bring variety and life to restaurant menus across the country without constantly churning out the same repetitive dishes.